Are Text Messages Secure? 6 Must-Dos for Safer Texting

 1. Stay updated and be aware of potential texting scams

 It's vital to stay in the loop about cybercrime to spot new threats when they arise.
-Keep an eye on the news because scams are always in the headlines with warnings and tips on avoiding them.
+Keep an eye on the news because many different types of text scams are always in the headlines with warnings and tips on how to avoid them.
 Word travels fast!

 2. Consider RCS and iMessage

-RCS and iMessage can be resource-intensive, and you'll also need an internet connection at both the sender and recipient's end.
-You could potentially send SMS over WiFi instead of a cellular network, but this relies on the recipient having WiFi or mobile data, which isn't always possible (for example, in patchy internet areas).
+Since RCS and iMessage are encrypted, they can also be much more resource-intensive than SMS.
+Also, you'll also need an internet connection at both the sender and recipient's end.
+So yes, to increase text messaging security, you could potentially send SMS over WiFi instead of a cellular network.
+But this relies on the recipient having WiFi or mobile data, which isn't always possible (for example, in patchy internet areas).

 3. Keep mobile devices secured